BrandonFurman/math5610/SoftwareManual/SolverRoutines/rayleighQuotient.md

 # Software Manual

-**Routine Name:** powerMethod
+**Routine Name:** rayleighQuotient

 **Author:** Brandon Furman

 **Language:** C++

-**Description/Purpose:** The purpose of this function is to calculate the largest eigenvalue of a given square matrix using the Power Method.
+**Description/Purpose:** The purpose of this function is to calculate an eigenvalue for a given matrix using the Rayleigh Quotient algorithm.

 **Input:** This function requires the following 4 items as inputs: